 Lightweight solar panels positioned on either side of the rover offer more exposure to sunlight.

-Carbon-fiber enforced plastic (CFRP), makes up the rover’s body.
+Carbon-fiber Reinforced plastic (CFRP), makes up the rover’s body.
 It offers unparalleled weight savings and strength.

 The powder-like sand of the Moon presents new challenges for mobility, so we developed wheels with grouser tracks.